Advocacy for People Seeking Asylum and Refugees

 Educate

-We strive to raise public awareness about the realities of forced displacement and the complex challenges faced by refugees and people seeking asylum.
-Through storytelling, community engagement, and educational campaigns, we foster greater understanding and empathy, dispelling myths and building support for inclusive, compassionate responses.
+We strive to raise public awareness about the realities of forced displacement and the complex challenges faced by people seeking asylum and refugees.
+Through storytelling, community engagement, and educational campaigns, we build greater understanding and empathy, dispel myths and foster support for inclusive, compassionate responses.

 Amplify voices

-We are committed to ensuring that the lived experiences and perspectives of forcibly displaced people are at the forefront of decision-making.
-By providing platforms for refugees and asylum seekers to share their stories, we empower them to directly influence the policies and services that impact their lives.
-We believe that meaningful change begins when those most affected are heard and involved in shaping solutions.
+We are committed to ensuring that the lived experiences and perspectives of people seeking asylum and refugees are at the forefront of decision-making.
+By providing platforms to share their stories, we empower them to influence the policies and services that affect their lives.
+We believe meaningful change begins when those most affected are heard and actively involved in shaping solutions.

 Influence policy

-We work closely with sector agencies, peak bodies, and community partners to amplify our collective impact.
-By sharing knowledge, resources, and expertise, we strengthen our advocacy efforts and build a unified voice for positive change.
-These partnerships enable us to address complex challenges more effectively and ensure that our actions are informed by the best practices across the sector.
+• We work closely with sector agencies, peak bodies and community partners to amplify our collective impact.
+By sharing knowledge, resources and expertise, we strengthen our advocacy efforts and build a unified voice for positive change.
+These partnerships enable us to address complex challenges more effectively and ensure our actions are informed by best practices across the sector.

 (02) 9727 9290